Glendale Peak – Mount Hollywood Loop

-At 1.25 miles from the start of the hike, Riverside Trail meets Vista Del Valley Drive, a paved trail through Griffith Park.
+At 1.25 miles from the start of the hike, Riverside Trail meets Vista Del Valle Drive, a paved trail through Griffith Park.
 An overlook often used as a filming location, called Vista View Point, is a short distance up the road to the right.
 To continue toward Glendale Peak, make a sharp left turn at the top of Riverside Trail onto East Ridge Trail (also known as Hogback Trail), before you actually meet the paved road.
-The junction isn’t marked with a sign for East Ridge Trail, but rather a sign that reads “Bridle Trail” next to a green shed.
+The junction is marked with a sign next to Pumphouse 114 (a green shed) for Hogback Trail and another sign that reads “Bridle Trail.”
 From this junction it is a 1.25-mile hike to Mount Hollywood, but we’ll add a short spur to Glendale Peak to that ascent.

 After gathering some inspiration from your first summit, return to East Ridge Trail.
 Turn right, cross the bridge, and set out for the next mountaintop.
 You’ll gain nearly 500 feet over the next mile to reach the high point of Mount Hollywood, including some thigh-busting pitches on the ridge ahead.

 East Ridge Trail goes northeast up the ridgeline from Glendale Peak to Mount Hollywood.
 Climb over numerous bumps on the ridge, getting a workout as you climb higher into Griffith Park.
 East Ridge Trail has fine views over the east side of Griffith Park.
 Look down on Bee Rock, the abandoned zoo, and the golf course.
 You can look beyond that across Glendale toward the San Gabriel Mountains.